 He is now a veteran of hundreds of live television shows and thousands of radio appearances worldwide.
 His books have become bestsellers in Great Britain & Europe, America, Canada, South Africa, Australia and translated into many different languages.

-This year (2016) Albert has now turned his attention from world history to invention and innovation.
+Albert has more recently turned his attention from world history to invention and innovation.

 From the wireless to the computer, and from hula hoops to interplanetary travel, inventions and discoveries have changed our lifestyles in ways that would have astounded our ancestors.